 "Forget the failures.
 Keep the lessons." - Dalai Lama

-And yet we know, at least intellectually, that without some failure in life, we won’t grow, and world-changing things like electricity, medical advances and flight would never have happened, right?
+And yet we know, at least intellectually, that without some failure in life, we won’t grow, and world-changing creations like electricity, medical advances and flight would never have happened, right?
+Insulating yourself from failure stifles your growth as a leader and cripples your ability to navigate and course correct when (not if) the environment creates turbulence for your organization.

-Taking risks and being willing to fail begins with our own mindset, and it’s a skill you can develop, whether you are an entrepreneur, executive or rising star.
+Taking risks and being willing to fail begins with our mindset.
+While some people seem to be wired this way, the willingness to take risks is a skill you can develop, whether you are an entrepreneur, executive or rising star.
 Here are a few suggestions:

-Embracing failure requires courage and intention.
-As leaders, we run the risk of missing opportunities for greatness and innovation by dumbing down our work to what’s safe and easy.
-It begins with a personal journey.
+Embracing failure requires courage and intention, but mastery of it develops resilience.
+As leaders, we run the risk of missing opportunities for greatness and innovation by dumbing down our work to what’s safe and comfortable.
+Be determined to fail forward.